South Australian Railways F class (1869)

-The two South Australian Railways F Class (1st) locomotives were built in England in 1869 by the Avonside Engine Company of Bristol.
-No. 21 entered service on the South Australian Railways in September 1869; No. 22 followed in October.
+The two 4-4-0T steam locomotives that together comprised the first South Australian Railways F class were built in England in 1869 by the Avonside Engine Company of Bristol.
+No. 21 entered service on the South Australian Railways in September 1869; no. 22 followed in October.

+The locomotives had a copper-capped chimney, a highly polished brass dome and brass boiler bands encircling the barrel and around the outer firebox corners.
+In keeping with other locomotives of this period, they would have been painted green with a black smokebox.

-The locomotives' initial role was to take over hauling goods trains from the A class locomotives on the new Roseworthy to Tarlee line.
-They operated on the Port Adelaide and in the Adelaide hills, where they pulled passenger and goods trains.
+The initial role of the F class was to take over the role of hauling goods trains from A class locomotives on the new line from Roseworthy to Forresters (later named Tarlee) and to Burra from August 1870.
+Subsequently they operated on the Port Adelaide and in the Adelaide hills, where they pulled passenger and goods trains.
 Near the end of their short working life they shunted in the Adelaide Yards.
 In 1892, the engines were being rebuilt when a workshop crane lifted them without using hornplates, dropping and seriously damaging them in the process; they were declared to be beyond repair and scrapped afterwards.

-Ten years later, a second group of locomotives, a suburban tank with a 4-6-2 wheel arrangement, took on the "F" class classification.
+Ten years later, in 1902, a second group of locomotives, a suburban tank with a 4-6-2 wheel arrangement, took on the "F" class classification.
+On the rare occasions when it was necessary to distinguish them, the latter locomotives were termed the "2nd F class".